Gyumeijie/an-embedded-c-interpreter/README.md

 # an-embedded-c-interpreter
-A very simple interpreter for C, inspired by [c4](https://github.com/rswier/c4)
+A very simple interpreter for C, inspired by [c4](https://github.com/rswier/c4).
+By it's very name, we can use this embedded interpreter to interpret and run a c-like code sinppet which, more often than not, is used to configure the main program, and in the form of sole xml-file.

 # components
 This tiny embedded c interpreter is mainly composed of four parts: